Skip to main content Skip to local navigation

 You can follow Andi on Instagram @acafemmeic and read more about her work on femme here.

-The original Brazen Femme anthology was in many ways about exploring what felt vital and difficult to femmes in the late 1990s.
+The original Brazen Femme anthology was, in many ways, about exploring what felt vital and difficult to femmes in the late 1990s.
+What questions do you think femmes are grappling with in the current moment?

 I think what the podcast demonstrated was that femmes now are still grappling with many of the same questions that femmes were grappling with in the 90s, but perhaps in different ways.

 Questions of belonging and community were important in the 90s and are still important now, but the way we engage with and experience community now are less place-based and more mediated, which alters the experience and questions surrounding community.
-Especially in the context of Covid-19, connections and community feel especially tenuous at the moment.
+Especially in the context of COVID-19, connections and community feel especially tenuous at the moment.

 What was striking to you about these intergenerational conversations between femmes when you were editing the project?